sunjw/jstoolnpp/README.md

    - Node data copy

 #### INSTALL (for Notepad++)
-Download it from http://sourceforge.net/projects/jsminnpp/ and copy JSMinNpp.dll to plugin directory of Notepad++.
+Install "JSTool" from Plugin Manager in Notepad++.
+Or download it from http://sourceforge.net/projects/jsminnpp/ and copy JSMinNpp.dll to plugin directory of Notepad++.
-Or you can just install "JSTool" from Plugin Manager in Notepad++.

 #### FEATURES (for Visual Studio Code)
  * JavaScript minify.